GabrielVasilachi/Ai_ChatMegaPromoting/README.md

-# Otonom AI - 24/7 AI Receptionist
+# Interes AI - 24/7 AI Receptionist

-A modern, responsive marketing website for Otonom AI - an AI agent that answers inbound messages for companies.
+A modern, responsive marketing website for Interes AI - an AI agent that answers inbound messages for companies.
 Features a clean white background design with strategic black sections and a pill-shaped floating header.

 ## ✨ Features